tutorial

 Once you've packaged your extension, you have two ways to deploy it – by sharing it privately or publicly.

-To share your extension privately with your Foxglove organization, publish it to your team (this requires being on our Pro plan).
-All teammates registered with your Foxglove organization will have your extension installed by default in their Studio apps when they sign in to their account.
+To share your extension privately with your Foxglove organization, publish it to your team.
+All teammates registered with your Foxglove organization will have your extension installed by default in their Foxglove apps when they sign in to their account.

 private extensions

-To share your extension publicly with all Studio users, submit your extension code as a PR to the Studio extension marketplace.
+To share your extension publicly with all Foxglove users, submit your extension code as a PR to the extension registry.
 This displays your custom panel in your app settings, for users to optionally add to their panel list.

 Stay tuned